I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

 Resale ticket websites

-There are a number of sites that let you buy and sell tickets often cheaper than cost price when people can no longer attend a gig.
+One of the best things about resale ticket websites is they give you a bargain on really great experiences.
+There are a number of sites that let you buy and sell tickets often cheaper than the cost price when people can no longer attend a gig.
 If you have a specific concert in mind you can check these websites for a bargain.
 Please note they operate in a grey area of the law as it is especially ticket scalping and there are risks involved with using these sites but you are an adult- so you do you.

 6. Go to a Jazz bar